 - Use extra caution climbing out of the tractor and on and off trailers.
-Remember to use 3 points of contact with the tractor at all times.
+Remember to use three points of contact with the tractor at all times.
 Be careful of slippery parking lots.

 - Remember ice and snow on trailers.
 Do the best you can to clean the tractor and trailer of snow and ice utilizing all safety precautions.
 Consider contracting with companies that perform these services or utilizing commercially available trailer scrapers.

 - Always wear your seatbelt.